oekosheri/GB_code/README.md

 # Questions/Contributions
 If you have any questions, raise an issue or contact [me](mailto:shahrzadhadian@gmail.com).
 Feel free to use the code anyway you like, if you find it useful please cite the paper.
-At the moment I am the main contributor of this code.
-If I decide to accept contributions I will anounce it here.
+This project is currently under development and at the moment I am not accepting contributions from other users.
+Should this change in the future I'll provide detailed information on how to contribute to the project.

 # License